maherharb/MATE-T580/Lectures/Lesson_04_Data_Visualization_github.md

 Barplots with `ggplot`
 ----------------------

-The very basic basic purpose of a barplot is to count:
+The very basic purpose of a barplot is to count:

 ``` r
 ggplot(data = mtcars, aes(x = factor(cyl))) +